Please note that Tapas no longer supports Internet Explorer.

 “Be very careful with your words,” said my mother.
 “They will dictate what I do next.”

-“Think about Arbela.
-Alric wallows in the dirt every day.
+“Think about it, Arbela.
+Alric crawls through the dirt every day.
 We might as well send him to wallow with the pigs.
 He’ll accomplish just as much.
 It’s embarrassing to watch, and rumors are spreading.
 He can’t handle a sword.
 He can’t fight.
 Every teacher I bring in says Alric is hopeless.
 That’s what the kingdom sees: a hopeless boy trying and failing at everything.
 We don’t have a magical forest to defend us like Lumeria.
-We have to do it, and I’m done.
+We have to fend for ourselves, and I’m done trying with that boy.
 My brother has the right idea.
 We can’t win against mortals.”
 He paused.
 “So it’s time we embrace them.”

 Comments (6)